uthorat01/ProductivityPet/README.md

-# Productivity Pet
+# ProDOGtivity Pet
-A CEN3101 Project by Urmi Thorat, Yanna Lin, Michael Cardei, and Saketh Renangi
+A CEN3101 Project by Urmi Thorat, Yanna Lin, Michael Cardei, and Saketh Renangi, with updates being maintained by Yanna Lin

 ## Description
 The pandemic has led to a higher dependence and use of online learning.
 This unprepared shift in the education system has created challenges.
 One of these challenges includes decreased student engagement.
 Productivity Pet provides a solution to this issue.